|

 In many situations, you may want to encrypt the response for the requestor using

 its public key.
-For such scenario, X509Token
+For such scenario, X509Token may be instantiated with received credentials

-(see X509Token.X509Token(java.lang.String)
+(see X509Token.X509Token(java.lang.String)),

 provided that WSO2 SOA Enablement Server successfuly authenticated the requestor.